CharlieDigital/hekaton/README.md

 |`VUser`|A virtual user represents one user performing the `Scenario`.|
 |`Row`|`VUser`s can be generated dynamically or defined in an input CSV file (e.g. usernames, email, passwords, etc.)|
 |`Pause`|Simulates how real users behave when interacting with the system.
 Users will pause, read, scroll, and make decisions before acting.|

+## Why Scenarios

+In most applications, there are actions performed by multiple roles within the system.
+These different roles perform different actions that have an effect on the performance profile of a system.

+For example, a content management system (CMS) will have publishers creating new content and consumers reading the published content.
+These users will operate on different frequencies.
+Ideally, we can easily model the load where 10% of the users are performing a publish operation while 90% of the users are reading the published content to simulate our actual traffic distribution.